fedetammaro/SimpleTodoApp/README.md

  3. `rs.initiate(configuration)` to initiate the replica set with the given configuration

 Now the replica set has been initialized and configured and the application can be started.
 The replica set URl to pass to the application will be `mongodb://localhost:27017`.

+#### Using a third-party Mongo docker image (not recommended)
+1. `docker pull krnbr/mongo:latest` to download the latest MongoDB custom docker image; this image has a pre-configured built-in replica set on a single node, acceptable for testing purposes but highly not recommended for production purposes because of its instability at runtime
+2. `docker run -p 27017:27017 --name mongo krnbr/mongo:latest` to create a MongoDB docker container using this custom docker image (no additional configuration required)

+Since this image uses a version of MongoDB < 4.2, it does not support the creation of collections during transactions, so there are some additional steps:
+1. `docker exec -it mongo mongo` to connect to the Mongo shell of the database
+2. `db = (new Mongo('localhost:27017')).getDB('todoapp')` to create the database that will be used by the application
+3. `db.createCollection('tasks')` and `db.createCollection('tags')` to create both collections of the database

+The single-node replica set has been initialized and the application can be started, passing `mongodb://localhost:27017` as replica set URL to the application.

 ## Build with Maven
 - `mvn clean verify` to simply run all tests